-Quantum Solutions develops and manufactures quantum dot materials and technology for wide range image sensors.
-Since the company was established in 2017, we have both supplied products and built partnerships with hundreds of companies and universities.
+Quantum Solutions develops and manufactures quantum dot “wide-range” sensors and materials for “superhuman” vision.
+Since the company’s establishment in 2017, we have supplied products to and built partnerships with hundreds of companies and universities.

 Our development and manufacturing site is in Southampton Science Park, South England’s central hub for successful Science and Technology businesses.
 Our science site is located in King Abdullah University of Science and Technology, a university which actively empowers its research groups, spurring them on to new breakthroughs and prosperity.